zozzzC/referee/README.md

 This is a (soon to be) fullstack MERN website made for myself to facilitate my art commissions.
 This will be updated as the project continues and features are added.

+## Features
+- Frontpage carousel for my art.
+- Portfolio page.
+- User registration!

 ## Currently Working On

-- Front-end design and state using React
+- Front-end form design for commission request submissions.
-- Add User Logon and Commission Form submission
+- Add User Logon page
-- Basic Express routes (uncompleted)
+- Express routes

 ## Planned Features

 - Add Stripe Payments API